namhari/namhari/README.md

 # Hey there!Welcome,I'm HariKrishnaD! 👋🌟

 👋 Hey there!
 Welcome to my git-hub profile!
-I'm HariKrishnaD, and I'm thrilled to have you here! 🎉 Let's dive into the amazing journey together! 💫
+I'm Hari Krishna, and I'm thrilled to have you here! 🎉 Let's dive into the amazing journey together! 💫

 🚀 Highly motivated and dedicated software developer with a passion for problem-solving and a strong foundation in coding.
 Experienced in building dynamic web applications and seeking opportunities to contribute innovative solutions and grow in a dynamic software development environment.